jonogould/dotfiles/readme.md

 **Hack** ``` hack ```

-Hack is what it's called when you pull the lastest code from the origin and merge it with your branch.
+Hack pulls the lastest code from the origin and merges it with your branch.
 It's a good idea to do this often, just to keep everything up to date.

 **Ship** ``` ship ```